navatharaagi/AWS-SysOps-Docs/README.md

 - This is a useful tool for longer application life-cycles.
 #### AWS OpsWorks - Anatomy
 - Stacks:
-    -Represent a set of resources that we want to manage as a group. eg: EC2 instances,EBS vol,load balancers -We could build a stack for a development,staging or product environment
+    - Represent a set of resources that we want to manage as a group. eg: EC2 instances,EBS vol,load balancers
--Layers:
+    - We could build a stack for a development,staging or product environment
+- Layers:
     -Used to represent & configure components of a stack. eg: A layer for web app servers, a layer for the DB, & a layer for the load balancer
     -we can use built-in layers & customize those or create completely custom layers -Recipes are added to layers.